Treasury denies Democrats' request for Trump tax returns

 Trump has privately made clear he has no intention of turning over the much-coveted records.
 He is the first president since Watergate to decline to make his tax returns public, often claiming that he would release them if he was not under audit.

-But the president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like special counsel Robert Mueller's Russia probe — meant to damage him.
+But the president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like Mueller's Russia probe — meant to damage him.

 Trump has repeatedly asked aides as to the status of the House request and has not signaled a willing to cooperate with Democrats, according to a White House official and two Republicans close to the White House.